Concepts

 Global Accelerator

-A global accelerator directs user requests to endpoints through the Huawei Cloud backbone network.
-You can create a global accelerator and select where you would like to use the global accelerator.
-The system will allocate an anycast IP address to each area where the global accelerator will be used.
-The clients can access the cloud from the nearest access points, and their traffic will then be routed to the optimal endpoints through the Huawei Cloud backbone network.
+A global accelerator directs user requests to endpoints through the Huawei backbone network.
+You can create a global accelerator and select the acceleration area where you would like to use the global accelerator.
+The system will assign an anycast IP address for access from the nearest access point.
+When a client sends a request, the request will first go to the nearest access point, then to the Huawei backbone network, and finally to the optimal endpoints.

 Anycast IP Address

-Global Accelerator allocates an anycast IP address for each acceleration area.
+Global Accelerator assigns an anycast IP address for each acceleration area.
 Clients can access the backbone network from the nearest access point through this anycast IP address.

 Listener